zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 #### Feign for Rest Communication

-- what is Feign
+- What is Feign
-	- a declarative web service client in Spring Boot.
+	- A declarative web service client in Spring Boot.
 It simplifies the process of making HTTP API calls to other services in a microservices architecture by providing a cleaner, annotation-driven approach.
-- why Feign is better than restTemplate
+- Why Feign is better than restTemplate
 	- Declarative, minimal boilerplate code.
 	- Cleaner, as method signatures define the API.
 	- Easily integrates with Resilience4j, Eureka or Hystrix.
 	- Integrated with Spring Cloud Load Balancer.
-- how to use Feign
+- How to use Feign
-	- install the feign library
+	- Install the feign library
-	- add the decorator to the main class `@EnableFeignClients`
+	- Add the decorator to the main class `@EnableFeignClients`
-	- create a feign client interface class
+	- Create a feign client interface class
-	- inject the client interface make calls
+	- Inject the client interface make calls

 ```java
 @FeignClient(name = "users-service") // Name of the Eureka-registered service